 What is Ptosis?

-The drooping of the upper eyelid is called Ptosis.
+Ptosis is when the upper eyelids are drooping.
 Some patients develop ptosis after an injury to the eyelid or after eye surgery, but ptosis is usually a result of aging.
-Some patients are born with the condition, but usually it develops later in life.
+Other patients are born with the condition, but it typically develops later in life.

-Usually, ptosis results when the muscle responsible for raising the lid weakens, or from damage to the nerves that control the eyelid muscles.
+Commonly, ptosis results when the muscle responsible for raising the lid weakens, or from damage to the nerves that control the eyelid muscles.
 Sometimes ptosis can be caused by loose skin on the upper lid.
 Other causes of ptosis can include:

 - Growth in the eyelid, such as a stye or tumor